ERC-20 Capped

 // Make sure to handle `Capped` properly.
 You should not call

-// [`Erc20::_update`] to mint tokens -- it will the break `Capped`
+// [`Erc20::_update`] to mint tokens -- it will break the `Capped`

 // mechanism.

-pub fn mint(
+fn mint(

 &mut self,